aka0909/Swift/README.md

   };`

-  replace "user" and "from" with a gmail id of your choice and pass to the password of the gmail id entered.
+  replace "process.env.EMAIL_ID" with a gmail id of your choice and "process.env.PASSWORD" to the password of the gmail id entered.
 Make this gmail id available to less secure apps while testing the app.
+- Now run `nodemon server.js` in the terminal
+- Open another terminal and start the peer server by running `peerjs --port 3001`in the terminal
 - The app is now up and running on port 3000!

 ## App Features